daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. Sign in with your admin credentials.
     1. In the Sign-in window, enter the username provided by your lab hosting provider then select **Next**.
     1. Enter the admin password that should be provided by your lab hosting provider.
 Select **Sign in**.
-    1. If you have previously logged in, you may be prompted to complete a secondary authentication, as part of MFA.
-IF you haven't previously logged in, you may be prompted to complete the MFA registration process.Follow the prompts on the screen to setup MFA.
+    1. Depending on your lab hoster and if this is the first time you are logging in to the tenant, you may be prompted to complete the MFA registration process.
+If so, follow the prompts on the screen to setup MFA.
-    1. If prompted to stay signed- in, select **Yes**.

 1. On the top of the page, underneath where it says Azure Services, select **Virtual Machines**.
 If you don't see it listed, then in the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **Virtual Machines** then select **Virtual Machines** from the search results.